-Super crispy roasted chicken thighs (seasoned however you want!) drizzled with an easy homemade hot honey.
+Super crispy roasted chicken thighs (seasoned however you want!) drizzled with an easy homemade hot honey recipe.
 Includes my favorite tips for getting the crispiest chicken without having to deep fry!Print

-Super crispy roasted chicken thighs drizzled with an easy homemade hot honey.
+Super crispy roasted chicken thighs drizzled with an easy homemade hot honey recipe.
 Includes my favorite tips for getting the crispiest chicken without having to deep fry!

 - 1 ½ lbs chicken bone-in, skin-on chicken thighs*